commercelayer/commercelayer-docs-api/resources/skus/list_skus.md

 ### Sortable attributes

-The list of skus can be sorted by the following attributes:
+The list of SKUs can be sorted by the following attributes:

 * `code`
 * `id`